oarabiledev/innerscope/README.md

 window.Application = Application;
 ```

-To build a new project, download the inxTemplate.zip file from releases tab and
-get started, good luck coding >3.

 For more information check the GET_STARTED.md documentation in the docs folder.
 Thank You For The Interest ❣️❣️❣️